USCbiostats/slurmR/README.md

 like `parallel` provides the `parLapply`, `parMap`, `parSapply`, etc., `sluRm` provides `Slurm_lapply`, `Slurm_Map`, `Slurm_sapply`, etc.

-While there are other alternatives such as `future.batchtools` and `rslurm`, this R package has the following advantages over the other
+While there are other alternatives such as `future.batchtools`, `batchtools`, `clustermq`, and `rslurm`, this R package has the following goals:
-two:

 1. It is dependency free, which means that it works out-of-the-box